Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 # Recommendations:
 Based on the uncovered insights, the following recommendations for each department have been provided:

 - Marketing: To enhance ridership and conversion, we recommend focusing on late afternoon promotions in July and September, targeting high-traffic stations for membership campaigns, launching winter discounts, promoting electric bikes for casual riders, and **leveraging holidays deals with exclusive offers and event-based promotions**.
+Lastly, send membership promotional emails after high value casual rider trips, these are trips over 32 minutes.

 - Operations: To optimize operations, we recommend ***adjusting staffing and maintenance schedules to peak demand**, reassessing underutilized stations for better resource allocation, proactively managing fleet availability for weather changes, and **prioritizing maintenance for high-demand bikes** to enhance overall efficiency.